-This action would impose additional reporting and recordkeeping burden on domestic manufacturer and importers of softwood lumber.
-Domestic manufacturers and importers interested in serving on the Board would be asked to submit a nomination form to the Board indicating their desire to serve or nominating another industry member to serve on the Board.
-Interested persons could also submit a background statement outlining their qualifications to serve on the Board.
-Except for the initial Board nominations, domestic manufacturers and importers would have the opportunity to cast a ballot and vote for candidates to serve on the Board.
-Domestic manufacturer and importer nominees to the Board would have to submit a background form to the Secretary to ensure they are qualified to serve on the Board.
+This action imposes additional reporting and recordkeeping burden on domestic manufacturer and importers of softwood lumber.
+Domestic manufacturers and importers interested in serving on the Board must submit a nomination form to the Board indicating their desire to serve or nominating another industry member to serve on the Board.
+Interested persons may also submit a background statement outlining their qualifications to serve on the Board.
+Except for the initial Board nominations, domestic manufacturers and importers will have the opportunity to cast a ballot and vote for candidates to serve on the Board.
+Domestic manufacturer and importer nominees to the Board must submit a background form to the Secretary to ensure they are qualified to serve on the Board.

-Additionally, domestic manufacturers and importers who ship or import less than 15 million board feet annually could submit a request to the Board for an exemption from paying assessments on this volume.
-Domestic manufacturers and importers would also be asked to submit a report regarding their shipments/imports that would accompany their assessments paid to the Board.
-Domestic manufacturers and importers who would qualify as 100 percent organic under the NOP and are not a split operation could submit a request to the Board for an exemption from assessments.
-Importers could also request a refund of any assessments paid to Customs.
+Additionally, domestic manufacturers and importers who domestically ship or import less than 15 million board feet annually may submit a request to the Board for an exemption from paying assessments on this volume.
+Domestic manufacturers and importers will also be asked to submit a report regarding their shipments/imports that will accompany their assessments paid to the Board.
+Domestic manufacturers and importers who qualify as 100 percent organic under the NOP and are not a split operation may submit a request to the Board for an exemption from assessments.
+Importers may also request a refund of any assessments paid to

-Finally, domestic manufacturers and importer who wanted to participate in a referendum to vote on whether the Order should become effective would have to complete a ballot for submission to the Secretary.
-These forms have been submitted to the OMB for approval under OMB Control No. 0581-NEW.
+Finally, domestic manufacturers and importer who participated in the referendum to vote on whether the Order should become effective completed a ballot for submission to the Secretary.
+These forms were submitted to the OMB and approved under OMB Control No. 0581-0265.
 Specific burdens for the forms are detailed later in this document in the section titled Paperwork Reduction Act.
 As with all Federal promotion programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
 Finally, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.